 For even more clarity, the device contains three indicator lights that provide important alerts.
 If you need to check your pads, stand clear of the patient, or wait for analysis completion, the appropriate indicator light will notify you.

 For more advanced users, this device includes a data card that holds up to 100 minutes of audio and ECG information.
 The device actually records all cardiovascular activity and provides detailed readings of the patient’s heart rhythms.
 Even if you’re not a medical professional yourself, you can provide this data to emergency responders when they arrive.

 The Lifeline weighs just 4.2 pounds and measures 8.5 x 11.8 x 2.7 inches.
-Best of all, it costs just $1,295 for the standard semi-automatic model.
+Best of all, it’s one of the most cost-effective AEDs on the market.
 It also includes a long-lasting battery that’s capable of functioning for a full five years.
 So you can set your home AED aside and know that it will be emergency-ready when you need it.